Getting a sore throat may bring on some anxious feelings these days, but you may not have to rush to the doctor just yet.

 Additionally, air purifiers can reduce the number of indoor pollutants in the air, which can help decrease symptoms caused by allergies.
 For best results, you can put the air purifier by your bedside so it cleans the air while you sleep.

 When choosing an indoor air cleaning method, the Environmental Protection Agency (EPA) recommends using a portable air cleaner for individual room air cleaning, as well as regularly changing and upgrading air filters as needed in your heating and cooling systems.

 Additionally, avoid ozone-generating air cleaners and electronic air cleaners, which include ionizers, electrostatic precipitators, hydroxyl generators and UV light cleaners, per the University of Massachusetts Amherst.
 Both emit ozone, which is harmful to humans, although electronic air cleaners do emit less ozone than ozone-generating air cleaners.

 8. Suck on Lozenges

-There are a multitude of over-the-counter lozenges that can be used for sore throats, says Dr. Mehdizadeh.
-Personally, he recommends lozenges that contain cepacol as the main ingredient, but he also notes that menthol lozenges, such as Halls cough drops, are also effective in soothing an inflamed throat.
+There are many over-the-counter (OTC) lozenges that can be used for sore throats, Dr. Mehdizadeh says.
+Personally, he recommends lozenges that have cepacol as the main ingredient, but he also notes that menthol lozenges, such as Halls cough drops, are also effective in soothing an inflamed throat.
 And of course, honey-based lozenges are also a popular choice.

-However, there is a link between the overuse of menthol cough drops and chronic sore throat, according to the Journal of the American Board of Family Medicine, so you will want to stick to using cough drops for temporary relief only and speak to your doctor if your sore throat persists beyond a few days.
+However, there is a link between the overuse of menthol cough drops and chronic sore throat, according to the Journal of the American Board of Family Medicine, so you will want to stick to using cough drops for temporary relief only and call to your doctor if your sore throat continues for more than a few days.